Corne2Plum3/fnf2osumania/VERY_IMPORTANT_READ_ME.txt

-DO NOT erase "config.json" and "nothing2.ogg", otherwise the program WON'T wokrk !!!
+DO NOT erase "config.json" and "nothing2.ogg", otherwise the program WON'T work !!!